-Each year, a 1-inch diameter sycamore tree provides approximately \$19.00 in benefits and reduces atmospheric CO2 levels by 5 pounds.
-To learn more about the benefits provided by your tree, or to see the benefits that would be provided by larger sycamore trees, please visit www.treebenefits.com.
+Each year, a 1-inch diameter London planetree provides approximately \$19.00 in benefits and reduces atmospheric CO2 levels by 5 pounds.
+To learn more about the benefits provided by your tree, or to see the benefits provided by larger London planetrees, please visit www.treebenefits.com.